stonepros/stone/doc/dev/developer_guide/essentials.rst

 See the `History chapter of the Wikipedia article`_.

-.. _`History chapter of the Wikipedia article`: https://en.wikipedia.org/wiki/Ceph_%28software%29#History
+.. _`History chapter of the Wikipedia article`: https://en.wikipedia.org/wiki/Stone_%28software%29#History

 Licensing
 ---------

-Ceph is free software.
+Stone is free software.

-Unless stated otherwise, the Ceph source code is distributed under the terms of the LGPL2.1 or LGPL3.0.
+Unless stated otherwise, the Stone source code is distributed under the terms of the LGPL2.1 or LGPL3.0.
 For full details, see the file `COPYING`_ in the top-level directory of the source-code tree.